martinpedata/martinpedata/README.md

 ## Hi there 👋

-My name is Martin, and I'm an Engineering student in Electronics and ICT at KU Leuven.
+My name is Martin, I'm an Engineering student in Electronics and ICT at KU Leuven.
 Interested in all things Cybersec and Data Science!

 - 🔭 I’m currently working on creating an interactive website with html, css, and javascript for a friend of mine.